luigi311/fitness-tracker/README.md

 1. **Set Database DSN**: In Settings, enter your remote database DSN (e.g., PostgreSQL URL) to enable syncing.
 2. **Select BLE Device**: Choose your heart-rate monitor and save settings.
+3. **Set Resting and Max Heart Rate**: Set your heart rate values so it can be used to calculate your zones for zone targeting

 ## Usage